opensearch-project/documentation-website/_search-plugins/search-relevance/reranking-search-results.md

 Introduced 2.12
 {: .label .label-purple }

 You can rerank search results using a cross-encoder reranker in order to improve search relevance.
-To implement reranking, you need to set up a [search pipeline]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/index/) that runs at search time.
-The search pipeline you'll configure intercepts search results and applies the [`rerank` processor]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/rerank-processor/) to them.
+To implement reranking, you need to configure a [search pipeline]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/index/) that runs at search time.
+The search pipeline intercepts search results and applies the [`rerank` processor]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/rerank-processor/) to them.
 The `rerank` processor evaluates the search results and sorts them based on the new scores provided by the cross-encoder model.

 **PREREQUISITE**<br>
 Before using hybrid search, you must set up a cross-encoder model.
 For more information, see [Choosing a model]({{site.url}}{{site.baseurl}}/ml-commons-plugin/integrating-ml-models/#choosing-a-model).